 The world-famous island of Bunaken, off the north east tip of Sulawesi, is often quoted among the world's top 10 dive destinations and is a mecca for scuba divers of all levels.
 Here, strong currents bring nutrient-rich water from the ocean depths close to shore, creating one of the most beautiful coral environments in the world.
 Very few places in the world offer such biodiversity and that means there is something for everyone; it is the stuff of photographers' dreams.

 Indonesia is a volcanic country and this area seems to sport more than its fair share.
 The nutrient-rich land that volcanoes produce is evidenced by the lush verdant hillsides and the stunning quantities of fresh fruit and vegetables in the local cuisine.
-Most tourists come to Manado for the scuba diving, but for those who fancy a few days off or something a little different during their vacation, there is plenty to do to experience this intriguing part of the country.
+Most tourists come to Lembeh and Manado for the scuba diving, but for those who fancy a few days off or something a little different during their vacation, there is plenty to do to experience this intriguing part of the country.

 You can either stay in Manado on the mainland, or on Bunaken island itself.
 Dive resorts around Manado have more land to use and access to infrastucture and therefore tend to be larger and more luxurious than those on Bunaken.
 From the mainland you may have longer boat journeys but normally better facilities and a professionally run resort.
-Accommodations on the island of Bunaken have less space and therefore tend to be smaller and either more simple in the flashpacker sense, or boutique and with a family atmosphere.
+Accommodations on the island have less space and therefore tend to be smaller and either more simple in the flashpacker sense, or boutique and with a family atmosphere.

 The dive resorts are located along the mainland coastline (near the port town of Bitung) and the island of Lembeh on the opposite side of the strait.
 You can chose from a range of prices from small and simple, to more glamorous luxury where some of the accommodations can be quite large and feature facilities such as swimming pools.
 It is such a small area that the 50+ dive sites are likely to be no more than 10 minutes boat ride from your chosen place to stay.